Back to Journal

 • Sprint 3 (Content Sections): Methodology, portfolio, OG tags, RSS

-• Sprint 4 (Polish): Home page, filtering, animations, code highlighting
+• Sprint 4 (Polish): Filtering, animations, portfolio detail

-The walking skeleton approach means we have a deployed, themed site with working MDX before building any content pages.
-This de-risks the hardest technical unknowns first.
+The walking skeleton approach means I have a deployed, themed site with working MDX before building any content pages.
+Hardest technical unknowns first, content later.
+If the MDX pipeline is going to blow up, I'd rather find out in Sprint 1 than Sprint 3.